-Over the reporting period, private licensed entitlements from the Superficial aquifer increased by 0.8 GL (Table 3) in the Jandakot and Perth subareas.

-Table 3 shows private licensed entitlements for the groundwater subareas related to the Jandakot Ministerial sites.
+Over the reporting period, there was an increase of 0.29 GL in private licensed entitlements from the Superficial aquifer (Table 3) in the Jandakot, Perth South and Cockburn groundwater areas.
+Table 3 shows private licensed entitlements for the groundwater subareas related to the sites with water level criteria set in Ministerial statement no. 688.

-2 No water was licensed against GWR in 2016-17 due to the upgrading of Beenyup Treatment Plant.

-4.3 Use that is exempt from licensing
+3.3 Use that is exempt from licensing